awesome-css-group/awesome-css/README.md

 * [UIkit](http://getuikit.com/) - A lightweight and modular front-end framework.
 * [Unsemantic](http://unsemantic.com/) - Fluid grid for mobile, tablet, and desktop.
 * [Wing](https://kbrsh.github.io/wing/) - A Minimal, Lightweight, Responsive framework.
+* [Beercss](https://www.beercss.com/) - A CSS framework to build material design interfaces in record time without stress for devs.

 _[You can find more frameworks at "awesome-css-frameworks"](https://github.com/troxler/awesome-css-frameworks)_